JSantosP/akka-camel-cxf-weather/README.md

 akka-camel-cxf-weather
 ======================

-This is an example of how to use akka-camel and cxf in order to connect with Weather web services.
+This is an example of how to integrate akka-camel and cxf in order to connect with Weather web services.

-Weather WS are described at [Weather Web Service](http://wsf.cdyne.com/WeatherWS/Weather.asmx)
+Weather WS is described at [Weather Web Service](http://wsf.cdyne.com/WeatherWS/Weather.asmx)

 Java classes were generated using `apache-cxf` tool `wsdl2java` from weather wsdl file (located at `res/Weather.wsdl`).